hrvthzslt/personal-site/content/posts/setting-up-sxwm-on-ubuntu-server/index.md

 sudo apt install gcc libx11-dev libxinerama-dev
 ```

-The build steps are `make` and `sudo make install`; it will first build and then copy the binary to `/usr/local/bin`.
+The build steps are `make` and `sudo make install`, it will first build and then copy the binary to `/usr/local/bin`.
 But something happens when we try to run `make`.

 ![Missing XCursor](missing-xcursor.png)